-The 2023 Regional Flood Plan for the Upper Colorado (Region 9) Flood Planning Area was approved and adopted at the December 21, 2022, meeting of the Upper Colorado Regional Flood Planning Group.
+The 2023 Regional Flood Plan for the Upper Colorado (Region 9) Flood Planning Area was approved and adopted at the December 21, 2022, meeting of the Upper Colorado Regional Flood Planning Group, and the 2023 Amended Regional Flood Plan was approved and adopted at the June 13, 2023, meeting of the Upper Colorado Regional Flood Planning Group.
 The Plan was developed in accordance with Texas Water Code, including 31 TAC Chapters 361 and 362, and conforms with the guidance principles in 31 TAC 362.3.